 This collection contains a handwritten manuscript of approximately 200 pages by John Wesley.
 The manuscript gives a history of several generations of the Wesley family in Maryland.

 The collection, which dates from 1989 to 1994 and measures 15 linear feet, documents the reminiscences of elderly members of various African-American churches in the Atlanta area, as well as individual church histories, outstanding personalities of the South, religious expression in the South, and styles of singing and worship.
 The collection is comprised of audiovisual materials.

 The Benjamin Layton collection documents the life, family history, and interests of Benjamin T. Layton.
 Items date from circa 1865 to 1977.
 The collection measures 3.45 linear feet and is composed of newsletters, clippings, pamphlets, newspapers, correspondence, certificates, photographs, memorabilia, books, stamps, etchings, and programs.

-The collection, which dates from circa 1980s and measures .25 linear feet, documents the history of the African Union Methodist Protestant Church.
-The collection is comprised of correspondence, books, pamphlets and documents.
+The collection, which dates from 1969 to 1991 and measures 1.91 linear feet, documents the history of the District of Columbia Art Association, which was founded in 1961 by D.C. public school teachers.
+The collection is comprised of business documents, correspondence, exhibition catalogs, and artist biographies.

-The Henson Family papers, which date from 1818 to 1943 and measure 0.18 linear feet, document the activities of Tobias Henson and his descendants.
-The papers are comprised of booklets, correspondence, legal documents, and receipts.
+The Lee Harris papers, which dates from circa 1884 to 2001 and measures 1.43 linear feet, documents the activities of Chester Lee Harris and his extended family.
+The papers are comprised of certificates, diplomas, newspaper clippings, memorabilia, books, and photographs.